LewisResearchGroup/ProteomicsQC/README.md

 > The admin view provides and overview over all proteomics runs with list and detail views.

-## Dashboard examples
+## Dashboard

+All quality control metrics can be visualized simultaneously in customized order.
-### Timelines of ~60 quality control metrics in one place
+This way the user can visalize the timelines of ~60 quality control metrics in one place.
+Bright hue samples are excluded from downstream processing.
+Red samples are flagged as potential outliers.
 ![](./docs/img/QC-barplot.png 'Many customiable Quality Control metrics in one place.')
-All quality control metrics can be visualized simultaneously in customized order.
-Flagged samples are displayed in red.

 ### Explainable AI explation for anomaly
 ![](./docs/img/example-anomaly-scores.png 'Many customiable Quality Control metrics in one place.')